wildbear-info/Youtube-video-downloader-application/README.md

 # Installation
- For install this app you most have pytube and for download and install pytube you can just type "pip install pytube" in CMD . if you have linux type this in terminal
+ For install this app you most have pytube and for download and install pytube you can just type "pip install pytube3" in CMD . if you have linux type this in terminal